Risk-Team/CAVAanalytics/README.md

 | *Projected change in total annual precipitation compared to the 1990-2000 baseline period in Sudan* |

-### Installation
+### Installation options

-Based on how you want to use CAVAanalytics, there are three options.
+Depending on your preferences and setup, CAVAanalytics can be installed in the following ways:

 #### 1) Locally